This post may contain affiliate links which means I may receive a commission from qualifying purchases at no added cost to you.

 When the upholstery of a manual wheelchair seat is worn out, it does not support one’s body in the proper position.
-Prolonged sitting in a sagging, unsupportive seat can cause pressure sores, general fatigue and discomfort.
+Prolonged sitting in a sagging, unsupportive chair can cause pressure sores, general fatigue, and discomfort.

 You can find help to fix that sagging wheelchair seat, though.

 First, check the manual for your wheelchair.
-You will find trouble-shooting advice, a tool list, and helpful information there.
-The manual for the Graham Field Advantage Wheelchair Manual sold here at Caregiver-Aid.com is always available online at the website www.grahamfield.com.
+You will discover troubleshooting advice, a tool list, and other helpful information.

-It is fairly easy to unscrew the upholstery seat, and then tighten it again to stop that sagging.
-Or, you can call Graham Field to order a new upholstery seat and get instructions about how to replace the old worn-out seat with a new one.
+To stop the sagging, unscrew the upholstery seat and tighten it again.
+Or, you can order a new upholstery seat and get instructions for replacing the old, worn-out seat with a new one.

-While you are checking the wheelchair seat, take a look at the back of the wheelchair too.
-It might need to be replaced also if it is bulged out, worn or torn.
+While checking the wheelchair seat, look at the back of the wheelchair too.
+It may also need to be replaced if it is bulged out, worn, or torn.
 You will find the seat and the back on the same page of the Parts Catalog for the Advantage Wheelchair.

-You will need to know the size of your seat and back upholstery pieces, and whether you have fixed or detachable arms on the wheelchair.
-To order a new seat or back, call Graham Field, phone: 770-368-4700.
+You will need to know the size of your seat and back upholstery pieces and whether you have fixed or detachable arms on the wheelchair.

-If your wheelchair rattles, squeaks, veers off-course, turns sluggishly, or has flutter in the casters, you will probably need to seek out a professional who can fix the problems, especially if your wheelchair has had a customized adjustment for you.
-According to the Advantage wheelchair manual, your wheelchair should be checked by a wheelchair technician at least once a year.
-Again, ask to locate a wheelchair repair technician in your area where you bought the wheelchair, or by calling Graham Field.
+Suppose your wheelchair rattles, squeaks, veers off-course, turns sluggishly, or has flutter in the casters.
+In that case, you will probably need to seek out a professional who can fix the problems, especially if your wheelchair has had a customized adjustment for you.

 There’s no need to slump in a sagging seat!
 A new wheelchair seat can help you sit up and get comfortable.